Suunto Race vs Apple Watch Series 11

 Frequently Asked Questions

-Suunto Race excels if you value vibrant 1.43” amoled screen with sapphire crystal durability.
-Apple Watch Series 11 is better if you prioritize battery life increased to 24 hours (up from 18h on series 10).
-Pick based on your budget and daily use.
+Suunto Race is the better choice if you prioritize vibrant 1.43” amoled screen with sapphire crystal durability.
+Apple Watch Series 11 wins if you value battery life increased to 24 hours (up from 18h on series 10).
+Both are rated highly (4.2★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure